houseofai/readyml/docs/models.md

 print(formatted_data)
 ```
-**Results:** An array of found objects, with the object's label, the score and, the bounding box coordinates.
+**Results:** An array of found objects, with the object's label, score, and bounding box coordinates.
 ```json
 [
   {"label": "person",